FAIRmat-NFDI/nomad-semantic-web-service/docs/explanation/explanation.md

 are worth understanding:

-- **The semantic step.** A technique term is resolved to an ESRFET IRI: a PANET term is mapped through the local `ESRFET.owl` ontology (`owl:equivalentClass`), an ESRFET term is normalised directly.
+- **The semantic step.** A technique term is resolved to an ESRFET IRI: a PANET term is mapped through the local `ESRFET.owl` ontology via its `owl:equivalentClass` relations, an ESRFET term is normalised directly.
 This resolved IRI is what the search and the annotated API expose as the "findable-via-semantics" result.
 (Two ESRFET namespaces exist — the published `w3id.org` form used on dataset records and the `purl.org` form used inside the ontology — and the plugin converts between them so a mapping result can be matched against records.)
+The mapping walks rdflib triples directly rather than issuing a SPARQL query — see the note on `pyparsing` below.
-- **Real vs. offline.** With `use_real_icat` off, the search runs against a local demo fixture; with it on (and only in a server context), it queries the live ESRF ICAT+.
-The offline fixture is shaped and valued like real BM23 (ESRF's EXAFS beamline) records — same `techniques`/`investigation`/DOI structure — so no code needs to branch on which source it came from.
+- **Real vs. offline.** With `use_real_icat` on (the default, and only in a server context) the search queries the live ESRF ICAT+; turn it off to run against a local demo fixture.
+The offline fixture mirrors the real `techniques`/`investigation`/DOI record structure, so no code needs to branch on which source it came from.

-## Technique filtering is supported by ICAT+, but the data isn't annotated
+## Technique filtering, server-side

-The live `/catalogue/datasets` route accepts a server-side `techniquePids` filter, and the plugin forwards it.
-The practical catch is data, not the API: public BM23 records currently carry an empty `techniques` list, so a technique filter matches nothing for them.
-The demonstrator therefore narrows by **beamline** (BM23) as the XAS proxy while still surfacing the resolved ESRFET term.
-Once ESRF annotates the records, the same call filters by technique with no change.
+The live `/catalogue/datasets` route accepts a server-side `techniquePids` filter, and the plugin forwards the resolved ESRFET IRI.
+This is what makes the demonstrator target **ID21**: its public XAS datasets *are* annotated with the technique PID, so the resolved `ESRFET#XAS` IRI filters them server-side.
+Not all beamlines are annotated — public BM23 records, for instance, carry an empty `techniques` list and would need narrowing by beamline instead.
+Results are returned newest-first, so the first match uses the current export convention.
 (See the demonstrator's `ESRF_ICAT.md` for the empirical write-up.)

 ## Anonymous, format-filtered download — and the tape problem

 Public ESRF datasets download **without authentication**: ICAT+ issues an anonymous session and the IDS backend serves the files.
 Downloads can be restricted to specific file extensions (default `h5`), since whole datasets can be far larger than the handful of files actually needed.
+IDS returns a zip when several files are requested but the **raw file itself** when exactly one datafile matches (e.g. a single-`.h5` ID21 dataset); the plugin detects the zip magic bytes and handles both.

 Public data more than a few years past embargo is often migrated to **tape**.
 Such a dataset can't be downloaded immediately — it must be restored first, and